-Apple sees U.S.-China tensions easing, services business growing
+Apple services business grows, shares rise 6 percent

+(Reuters) - Apple Inc on Tuesday reported sharp growth in its services business and Chief Executive Tim Cook said trade tensions between the United States and China were easing, helping its shares up even after sales of its iPhone dipped in the holiday shopping quarter.

-(Reuters) - Apple Inc said sales for its fiscal second quarter would most likely be lower than Wall Street expected, a signal that it continues to face weak demand for its iPhone, especially in China, the world’s biggest smartphone market.
+Apple said sales for its fiscal second quarter would most likely be lower than Wall Street expected, a signal that it continues to face weak demand for its iPhone, especially in China, the world’s biggest smartphone market, but investors focused on the company’s growing services, which include Apple Music and its App Store.

+“The services number is good, and that is the growth engine going forward that people will continue to focus on,” said Ivan Feinseth, an analyst with Tigress Financial Partners.

-However, Chief Executive Tim Cook, who is in regular contact with U.S. President Donald Trump, told Reuters he sees some hope that trade tensions between the United States and China have eased.
+Cook, who is in regular contact with U.S. President Donald Trump, said trade tensions with China, which may have depressed sales of its phones, were easing.

-He also made upbeat comments about Apple’s fast-growing services business and said the company is considering pricing its phones in local currency in China and other international markets, which may spur sales.

-The company said it expects revenue between $55 billion and $59 billion for the current quarter ending in March, largely below analysts’ average estimate of $58.83 billion, according to IBES data from Refinitiv.
+“If you were to graph up trade tension it’s clearly less in January than it was in December,” Cook told Reuters in an interview.
+“I’m optimistic that the two countries will be able to work things out.”

-The company said revenue from services such as Apple Music, the App Store and others - which investors are counting on to fuel growth - reached $10.8 billion, in line with Wall Street estimates.
+Apple said revenue from services, which investors are counting on to fuel growth, reached $10.8 billion, in line with Wall Street estimates.
 Services gross margin hit 63 percent.

-The company said it now has 360 million subscribers to both its own and third party services, and set a goal to expand that to 500 million by the end of 2020.
+The company said it now has 360 million subscribers to both its own and third-party services, and set a goal to expand that to 500 million by the end of 2020.
 It said it now has 1.4 billion active devices, an increase of 100 million from last year, and that 900 million of those are iPhones.

+By contrast, streaming service Netflix Inc ended 2018 with 139 million paid subscribers and Amazon.com Inc has more than 100 million subscribers to its Prime shipping and content service.

+However, Apple counts both subscribers to its own services as well as Apple device users who subscribe to outside apps or services using Apple’s payment systems.
+Apple keeps up to 30 percent of the payments it handles.

 Apple’s iPhone revenue declined 15 percent year over year to $51.9 billion.
 Cook said China’s economic weakness hurt iPhone sales there.